DATING FENDER GUITARS BY REFERENCE OF SERIAL NUMBERS

 1989

-To date American Vintage Series with the prefix ‘V‘ serial numbers correctly, the neck of the body must be unscrewed.
-The production date is stamped or written on the end of the neck heel.
+To accurately identify the production date of a Fender Stratocaster with a “V” serial number from the American Vintage series, you need to unscrew the neck from the body.
+The production date is stamped or written on the end of the heel.

 1990